TrialMacApp/AppleDebugger/readme.md

 In the future, macOS app support will be provided.
 Some of the codes I used in trial-macOS-app will be added as template extensions.

-### Warning!
+> [!IMPORTANT]
+>

-This project may undergo significant changes.
+> This project may undergo significant changes.
 Currently, it is just a preview/test version.
+>
+> Do not use sudo to install this project, just use an ordinary user to install it like theos.

 ### Installation and Uninstallation